 We all have busy schedules and maintaining a healthy work / life balance can be a daunting challenge.
 Throwing a development plan into the mix can add to existing pressures.
-Keep on top of everything with our guide to forward-planning in 2018.
+Keep on top of everything with our guide to forward-planning.

 Realistic deadlines for your professional development goals go a long way in helping to manage the pressures of daily demands.
 Rather than pledging to dive into a new topic every week, align your targets with your work schedule and plan by quarter.

 For example, if Q1 is generally a quiet time of year for you, use those months to undertake an online course or pursue a new skill.
 Conversely, if Q3 is your busiest rush of work, set aside less intensive time slots to watch some webinars or attend an event or two.

 Setting fairly long-term deadlines helps to prevent stress around prioritising and allows for greater flexibility in your time management.
 Review your progress weekly and determine what you can realistically achieve in the days ahead to meet your goals.